 The Export Subnetwork tool is used to export information about a subnetwork into a JSON file.
-That information can then be consumed by outside systems such as outage management and asset tracking programs.
+This information can then be consumed by external systems such as outage management and asset tracking programs.

 To export a subnetwork, the following requirements must be met:

 - When working with an enterprise geodatabase, the Input Utility Network parameter must be from a utility network service.

 - The Subnetwork Name provided must be updated.

 - To use the Set export acknowledged option, the following must be true:

 - The Input Utility Network parameter must be referencing the default branch version.

 - When working with an enterprise geodatabase, the connected ArcGIS Enterprise portal account must be the portal utility network owner.

 - On the Analysis tab, click Tools to open the Geoprocessing pane.

 - In the Geoprocessing pane, search for and select Export Subnetwork.